bbengfort/iterfile/README.md

 All of the functions in this library are `Readlines` functions; that is they take as input at least the path to a file, and then provide some iterable context with which to handle one line of the file at a time.
 The examples for usage here will simply be a line character count (less the newlines), the testing methodology uses line, word, and character counts.
 Currently we have implemented:

 - `ChanReadlines`: returns a channel to `range` on.
-- `CallbackReadlines` accepts a per-line callback function
+- `CallbackReadlines`: accepts a per-line callback function.
+- `IteratorReadlines`: returns a stateful iterator.

 ### Channel Readlines